Khaled-Farhat/Questions-and-Answers-Social-Network/README.md

-# Console Implementation of AskFm
+# Questions and Answers Social Network

- A social networking project where users ask each other questions.
+ A social networking object oriented project where users ask each other questions.

 Functionality:
 - ask / answer questions.